 - A locale name, either a language specification of the form

 llor a combined language and country specification of the form

-pt_BR.
-The language part is always in lowercase and the country part in upper case.
+sr_Latn.
+The language part is always in lowercase.
+The country part is in titlecase if it has more than 2 characters, otherwise it’s in uppercase.
 The separator is an underscore.